-Post-War change and growth at St Michael’s was addressed in the Parish Magazine: “Our numbers are not what they were in pre-War days, but we hope that as our young people come back and things gradually revert to normal, we shall regain lost ground.”1 By the end of the War, the church had cleared its debt.
-An impressive feat, given the constant tide of repair works that threatened to engulf the building.
+Post-War change and growth at St Michael’s was addressed in the Parish Magazine: “Our numbers are not what they were in pre-War days, but we hope that as our young people come back and things gradually revert to normal, we shall regain lost ground.”1 By the end of the War, the church had cleared its debt – an impressive feat, given the diminished resources and the constant tide of repair works that threatened to engulf the building.
 One of the most pressing issues was that of the organ, the dedicated fund for which sought to raise £500 (around £15,000 in today’s money).
 In typical chipper fashion, the Parish Magazine notes that the organist “continues to make the organ play and disguises with his usual skills its many faults”, until such a time as the funds could be raised for the work.2 The gutters and drainpipes also needed replacing, at a cost of £50 (nearly £2000 in today’s money).3

 Works were also undertaken to improve the notice board, apparently a source of great excitement:

 “There were many faults with the notice board.
 It was the wrong shape and in the wrong position and as it stood for nine years without alternation, many details of services, etc., were inaccurate.
 It seems therefore a great opportunity to have a new board, remedying these defects.
 St Michael’s stands in a very busy and important thoroughfare.
 Great numbers of people pass by it daily, many others stand in weary queues outside its very gates (for the omnibus, alas, not for entry to the Church), while the more fortunate ones, already seated, look out the windows of the ‘bus as it waits outside.
 A really good and well-placed notice board is therefore of great importance not only for advertising the services of St Michael’s, but as a witness that the Church of God is alive and trying to do His will.”